eugenezwu/aws-modernization-workshop-sample/hugo-docs-content/20_build/20_testing.md

 Once you have ironed out flow issues, have a few non-technical check the site for grammatical errors.
 If you are using an IDE, which I hope you are, install or setup spell check to catch some mistakes early.

+### Test Event Engine Permissions

+Click [here](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://modernization-workshop-bucket.s3-us-west-2.amazonaws.com/cfn/ee/teamrole-testing.yaml&stackName=EE-TeamRole) to create the appropriate role and permissions in your account.
+Once the stack completes click near the upper right on your username and account and select switch role.
+Type your account, Role: ```TeamRole```, Display Name and click **Switch Role**.
+Now start testing using a role and permissions policy that Event Engine uses for the workshop.

+### Test on Event Engine

+Request a Dev event to run through the workshop on Event Engine

 #### Some things to check for

 * Check for flow and make sure that someone following the instructions can complete the workshop